When Are Delaware LLC Taxes Due? (DE Franchise Tax Guide)

-The LLC dissolution process starts when the Delaware Secretary will serve a notice instead of an annual report, which sets forth the steps to be taken by the member/manager to continue doing business in Delaware.
+The LLC dissolution process starts when the Delaware Secretary serves a notice instead of an LLC annual report, which sets forth the steps to be taken by the member/manager to continue doing business in Delaware.

-If no action is taken within four months after receipt of this notice, then Secretary shall dissolve the LLC by issuing a certificate of dissolution under seal.
+If no action is taken within four months after receipt of this notice, then Secretary shall dissolve the limited liability companies by issuing a certificate of dissolution under seal.

-You should take legal or tax advice regarding franchise taxes matters.
+We advise you to take legal or tax advice regarding annual tax matters.

-What Is the Assumed Par Value Capital Method Franchise Tax?
+What Is the Assumed Par Value Capital Method Franchise Tax in Delaware?

 The Assumed Par Value Capital Method Franchise Tax in Delaware is a tax system the state implements for corporations.
 It calculates taxes based on assumed par value capital, which is determined by the number of authorized shares and their par value.